aksmith5239/horiseon-project/README.md

 - added the header nav declaration to the navigation anchor tags so if other tags are added later they can be styled differently if needed
 - changed the header div css to header nav
+- updated the .footer styles to reflect the change to the semantic <footer> styles

 <!-- customer asks and acceptance criteria -->
 User Story: